 Kildalton Mentoring System

-Each student is assigned a dedicated tutor at the start of the academic year.
+Each student is assigned a dedicated mentor at the start of the academic year.
 This tutor is responsible for supporting the academic performance and general well-being of students while they are at Kildalton College.
 This system helps students to quickly settle into Kildalton College and give them a chance to discuss any difficulties which arise.
 This is provided through Spectrum life and is available to all full-time students on the Level 5 & 6 programmes in the college.

 Students with a Learning Difficulty / Disability